Fees & funding

 Fees Free - your first year fees are free

-All the details and criteria are on the Fees Free website.
-There's an eligibility-checker tool where you can enter your National Student Number (NSN) to see if you’re entitled to funding.
+All the details and criteria are on the Fees Free website and you can check whether you're going to be able to access Fees Free by entering your National Student Number (NSN).

 If you are eligible, we’ll organise your fees with the Tertiary Education Commission when you're enrolled to study with us.